 Pelicans-Kings postponed as NBA officially on hiatus

-The NBA canceled a schedule game between the New Orleans Pelicans and host Sacramento Kings on Wednesday minutes after the delayed scheduled tipoff, bringing to an end a wild day during which the NBA announced an indefinite suspension of all games because of the coronavirus pandemic.
+The NBA postponed a scheduled game between the New Orleans Pelicans and host Sacramento Kings on Wednesday minutes after the delayed scheduled tipoff, bringing to an end a wild day during which the league announced an indefinite suspension of all games because of the coronavirus pandemic.

 Less than two hours earlier, the NBA announced that at the conclusion of